Vet approved

 What Does a Cat Abscess Look Like?

-Most abscesses look like a swelling under the skin.
-The size and texture of the abscess can vary greatly depending on a variety of factors, such as:
+Cat abscesses typically appear as swollen areas under the skin.
+The size and texture can vary depending on several factors:

-• Covered with fur or have no fur at all on the swelling
+• The area may be covered with fur or have no fur at all.

-If the abscess has begun to open or burst, there will be drainage from the abscess.
-The drainage can be almost clear, bloody, blood-tinged or have pus.
+• If the abscess has opened or burst, there will likely be drainage that can be clear, bloody, or pus-filled.

 Close-up photo of an abscess on a cat.